groupby/elements-view/packages/web-components/@sfx/autocomplete/README.md

 ## Functionality
 The component listens for an event which is fired when the autocomplete data is received.
-The component the populates a list with the received data.
+The component then populates a list with the received data.

 ## Customizations
 Customizations will be inherited from SAYT.